header logo

 Robertson also, like Sandy, hails from the same ProKick Australia program

-Hailing from Melbourne, Australia, Robertson has captivated audiences with his engaging personality, speaking eloquently on a myriad of topics.
-He also touches on how the transition process has been smoother due to the lack of language barriers.
+Hailing from Melbourne, Australia, Robertson has captivated audiences with his engaging personality, eloquently discussing a myriad of topics.
+He also mentions that his transition has been smoother due to the lack of language barriers.

-Luke Larsen, the oldest player on the team, is entering his third season in the program.
-The Australian joined the Buccaneers in 2020, a year not counted towards anyone’s eligibility due to the pandemic.
-He gained valuable experience in his first year at the school and eventually transitioned to redshirt status in 2021, serving as a top backup for Jonn Young.
+Luke Larsen, the oldest player on the team, is now entering his third season with the program.
+The Australian joined the Buccaneers in 2020, a year that did not count toward any player's eligibility due to the pandemic.
+He gained valuable experience in his first year at the school and redshirted in 2021, becoming a key backup for Jonn Young.

 L. Larsen is now 31 years old, his tenure in college football can be attributed to the NCAA's similar COVID-19 ruling

-According to head coach Mike Houston, “I think Luke has been incredibly resilient,” Houston said after Wednesday’s practice, a particularly intense day of competition for the teams.
-“He’s a really smooth operator.
-He has a good feel for the game.”
+According to head coach Mike Houston, "I think Luke has been incredibly resilient," he said after Wednesday's practice, a particularly intense day of competition for the teams.
+"He's a smooth operator with a good feel for the game."

-5/ Matt Ganyard – Oldest college football players
+5. Matt Ganyard - Among the oldest college football players

-At the age of 34, UVA footballer Matt Ganyard is currently the oldest active D1 college soccer player this season, according to UVAToday.
-A father of two, he is currently studying at the UVA Darden School of Business, having earned a degree from a similar university in 2011.
+At 34, UVA footballer Matt Ganyard is the oldest active Division I college football player this season, according to UVAToday.
+A father of two, he is currently studying at the UVA Darden School of Business, having earned a degree from the same university in 2011.

 At age 34, Ganyard finally got on the University of Virginia football team

-He tried out for the team during his college years but was cut in 2009.
-He then went on to serve time in the United States Marine Corps as a helicopter pilot.
-After his discharge, he returned to Virginia to enroll at Darden, and things have been stable since then.
+He tried out for the team during his college years but was cut in 2009, before making a return later.
+He then served in the United States Marine Corps as a helicopter pilot.
+After his discharge, he returned to Virginia to enroll at Darden, and his life has remained stable since then.

-6/ James Stefanou – Oldest college football players
+6. James Stefanou - Among the oldest college football players

-At the age of 33, James Stefanou of the University of Colorado Boulder was the oldest active soccer player in 2020 until he retired from the team.
-Originally from Australia, Stefanou had never played organized soccer in the United States before joining his college team in 2017.
+At the age of 33, James Stefanou of the University of Colorado Boulder was the oldest active college football player in 2020 before retiring from the team.
+Originally from Australia, Stefanou had never played organized American football in the United States before joining his college team in 2017.

 Stefanou regularly kicks football for 60 yards in practice and has dreams of becoming an NFL kicker

-He gained some experience playing American football for ProKick Australia, which helped Australian athletes develop the necessary skills to transition to American colleges and the NFL.
-Although Stefanou didn’t grow up playing American-style football, he has always been an athlete.
-He played soccer and was part of the U19 team, a developmental squad and reserve team for Australia’s Olympic team.
+He gained some experience playing American football through ProKick Australia, a program designed to help Australian athletes develop the necessary skills to transition to American colleges and the NFL.
+Although Stefanou didn't grow up playing American football, he has always been an athlete.
+He played soccer and was part of the U19 team, which served as both a developmental squad and a reserve team for Australia's Olympic team.

-While Tim Frisby may not be as old as most players on this list, he was 39 years old when he walked onto the football tryouts for the University of South Carolina in 2004.
-Frisby remained in top physical condition after serving as a U.S. Army Green Beret during the First Gulf War and in Kosovo.
+While Tim Frisby may not be as old as most players on this list, he was 39 years old when he attended the football tryouts for the University of South Carolina in 2004.
+Having served as a U.S. Army Green Beret during the First Gulf War and in Kosovo, Frisby remained in peak physical condition.

 During his peak, Tim Frisby appeared on "The Late Show" with David Letterman and "The Tonight Show" with Jay Leno